anddMF/TRD2022/README.md

 # TRD2022 📈
 ### Robot that operates cryptocurrencies on Binance.
-Reccomends, buys and sells assets according to the code validations and engines.
+Recommends, buys and sells assets according to the code validations and engines.
 <hr>

 ### 🚧 Next features: